membraneframework/membrane_tutorials/basic_pipeline_extension/02_Bin.md

-# Bin

 A Membrane's bin is a container for elements, which allows for creating reusable groups of elements.
 Bin is similar to a pipeline in that it consists of linked elements.
 Such bin can then be placed inside a pipeline and linked with other entities - elements or bins.
 Bins can also be nested within one another.
 Bin also has another advantage - it manages its children, for instance by dynamically spawning or replacing them as the stream changes.

-# Enclosing pipeline elements inside a bin
+## Enclosing pipeline elements inside a bin

 As you can see, we have `Source` -> `Ordering Buffer` -> `Depayloader` chain, which is duplicated.
 ![Pipeline scheme](/basic_pipeline_extension/assets/images/basic_pipeline.png) <br>